RecipeUI/RecipeUI/README.md

 # RecipeUI
-RecipeUI is an open source playground for testing APIs.
-Our mission is to make it stupidly simple for developers to load an API and then share their API templates as "Recipes."
+RecipeUI is an open source Postman alternative for teams.
+Designed for the whole team (devs, PMs, QA, Ops), anyone can test APIs in seconds with just a click of a button.

 Try us out [www.recipeui.com](https://recipeui.com/)